LISTEN TO THIS ARTICLE:

 Although the scientific evidence about EMDR gives somewhat mixed support, multiple healthcare organizations advocate its use.
 These include the United States Department of Veterans Affairs, the American Psychiatric Association, the Substance Abuse and Mental Health Services Administration, and the British National Institute for Health and Care Excellence.

 What could happen

-Part of EMDR requires bringing to mind (although not necessarily talking about) traumatic memories, which, for many people, will not be very pleasant.
-However, given the small number of sessions, this emotional discomfort from the treatment is limited.
+Part of EMDR requires bringing to mind traumatic memories, which, for many people, will not be very pleasant.
+However, given the small number of sessions, this emotional discomfort from the treatment is not usually significant.